Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 -	Once you are on the **KlipperScreen** interface, wait for **Moonraker** and **Klipper** to connect (if not click `Retry` button).
 The LEDs on the left side of the screen should light up white as soon as the connection is established.

--	Once connected, click on `Configurations` → `Networks` and connect to your WiFi network.
+-	Once connected, click on `Configurations` → `Network` and connect to your WiFi network.
 Your IP address should be displayed in the top right corner.

+- Then, restart the printer.

 -	**WARNING:** Don't forget to calibrate your printer before starting a print.